What are Wicca beliefs about Jesus? About Heaven and Hell? About demons and the Devil?

 Without when you get right down to Jesus himself, Wiccans recognise his truth more than most who profess to follow him.

-Do we believe that only through Jesus we can come to God?
-Not at all!
+Do Wiccans believe that only through Jesus we can come to God?
+Of course not!

 Jesus himself never said that.
 He said that it was not by faith and ritual that one comes to God, but through self-knowledge and acts of kindness.